Engineering Design Process Used to Develop APC Propellers

 Cross-section geometry in and near the hub region is defined with specialized algorithms.
 The aerodynamic-dominant airfoil must smoothly transition into a structural-dominant shape in a manner that emphasizes strength consistent with milling machine tool constraints.
 Hub geometry for 3 and 4 bladed propellers is very complex because of the need to match mold parting lines at all points on the mold surface perimeter.

 The performance data are all computer generated using the theoretical and computational methods described above.
 A batch processing system is used to update these data when improvements are made to any of the elements within the performance software.
-Over one week of continuous processing on a high-end workstation is required to update the performance data files.
+A few days of continuous processing on a high-end workstation is required to update the performance data files.

-These data are most useful when utilized on a comparative basis to identify the effects of design changes when test data exist to anchor performance of particular design.
-The latter is especially true for slower speed conditions where applicability of the TAIR code may be uncertain.
+These data are most useful when utilized on a comparative basis to identify the effects of design changes when test data exist to anchor performance of a particular design.
 In particular, UAV propeller design will benefit from improved performance data where a highly coupled relationship exists between aircraft drag, engine characteristics, and propeller performance.

 A propeller-unique stress analysis package is used to compute propeller peak stress and fatigue endurance.
 Blade cross-section geometric properties (needed for structural analysis) are computed numerically with a very fine chord wise mesh.
 Steady and alternating stresses are evaluated along the entire blade considering inertia and aerodynamic loads.
 Stresses are evaluated in terms of bending (thrust and drag), centrifugal (inertia), and torsional (acceleration) components.
 Fatigue endurance margins are estimated assuming Goodman, Gerber and Smith criteria.